 The Kiribati Catholic Education Office has requested an English Teacher/Mentor to share their skills teaching English at St Leo’s College, their new school on Butaritari, Makin Island chain.
 St Leo’s College has 140 male and female students, mostly from Makin and Butaritari but also takes students from other outer islands.
-Currently St Leo’s has students sitting Form 5 Kiribati National Certificate and hopes to have a qualified English and/or Geography teacher to take in Form 6 enrolments for 2022.
+Currently St Leo’s has students sitting Form 5 Kiribati National Certificate and hopes to have a qualified English and/or Geography teacher to take in Form 6 enrolments.

 Makin, is part of a chain of islands, or linear reef, 12.3 km long north-south, with five islets.
 The three larger islets (Makin, Kiebu and Onne) are inhabited.
 This string of islands is the northernmost feature of the Gilbert Islands, and the third most northerly in the Pacific Ocean island nation of Kiribati.